 Disabled people had a lower rate of employment than people without disability.
 In 2013, 50% of people aged 15 and over with a disability were in the labour force, compared to 76% of people without a disability.

-Eighty four percent of adults and 86% of children with disability had low or medium support needs.
-This included help with housework, meal preparation and shopping.
-Most people with disability lived in private homes; only a small proportion (4%) lived in residential care.
+84% of adults and 86% of children with disability had low or medium support needs, such as for help with housework, meal preparation and shopping.
+Most people with disability lived in private homes; only 4% lived in residential care.

 Accessible housing is often a struggle for those with mobility disabilities.
 People disabled by accident can apply for funding to modify their homes so that they are more accessible.
 Those disabled through illness or congenital disabilities, or their parents, can apply to the Ministry of Health for funding to make their homes more accessible.
 This requires assessment by an occupational therapist.
-As housing costs increase, especially in Auckland, disabled people needing accessible homes will find it more difficult to meet their housing needs, especially because they often have lower incomes than non-disabled people.
+As housing costs increase, disabled people needing accessible homes are finding it more difficult to meet their housing needs, especially because they often have lower incomes than non-disabled people.